magabriel/tvheadendv/README.md

 This is a mobile web viewer for the excelent HTS Tvheadend {https://www.lonelycoder.com/tvheadend/} streaming server.

 Tvheadend does not provide an adequate mobile version and there are no plans to implement one.
-There are both an official iPhone iPhone client and at least another unofficial one {http://john-tornblom.github.com/TVHGuide}.
+There are both an official iPhone client and at least another unofficial one for Android {http://john-tornblom.github.com/TVHGuide}.

 I started this project as an excuse to teach myself jQuery Mobile.
 I would be happy if anyone finds it useful.